danielsuh05/CashDash/Proposal.md

 **Core Features:**

-- Spending tracker
-- Goal setter
-- Streak
+Spending tracker - see how much you have spent over a specified period of time (e.g., weekly, monthly, total, etc.)
+Goal setter - setting personal goals for their unique financial situations (e.g., making sure they don’t overspend) Streak - keep a track of the number of days in a row the user tracks their expenses to build consistency and discipline.

 **Additional Features:**